-A comprehensive post on what we ate and where we went on our RV roadtrip from San Diego to Santa Barbara, CA!
+A Simple Peach Tomato Salad Recipe and a comprehensive post on what we ate and where we went on our RV roadtrip from San Diego to Santa Barbara, CA!
 Thank you Go RVing for sponsoring this post.
 You do not have to go far to Find Your AWAY – the possibilities are endless with the RV lifestyle!

 If you follow me on Instagram, you may have seen all my RV road trip stories a few weeks back!
 My boyfriend Jesse and I rented an RV and drove up to Santa Barbara for a weekend of delicious food, yoga, wandering, shopping and…more delicious food.